andriykomarov/Chip8/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and the [Simple DirectMedia Layer (SDL)](https://www.libsdl.org) installed on your computer.
 From your command line:

+Here are some helpful guides on getting SDL set up on [Windows](https://giovanni.codes/setup-sdl2-with-visual-studio-code-and-mingw64-on-windows/), [Mac](https://www.youtube.com/watch?v=V6ACATpl2LQ), and [Linux](https://www.paulbarrick.com/game-devlopment/game-development-on-linux-using-vscode-sdl2-and-opengl/).

 ```bash
 # Clone this repository